 Science on Screen: The A.I.
 Alignment Problem from "2001: A Space Odyssey" to Today

-Our world is abuzz with concerns about the rise of artificial intelligence and its potential impacts on our jobs, social relationships, the environment, and society.
+Our world is abuzz with concerns about the rise of artificial intelligence and its potential impacts on our jobs, social relationships, environment, and society.
 As artificial intelligence systems become more powerful, one of the core challenges is ensuring that they remain aligned with the moral values and desired outcomes of their human creators, which are often subjective, nuanced, and difficult to articulate.

 This challenge is known amongst researchers as the A.I. alignment problem.
 Perhaps no figure better illustrates this challenge than HAL 9000, the fictional antagonist of Stanley Kubrick’s science fiction masterpiece 2001: A Space Odyssey (1968), whose unyielding execution of his pre-programmed mission has catastrophic consequences for the astronauts aboard the spacecraft.